marcello-negri/ComputationalPhysics/README.md

 # ComputationalPhysics
-My projects for the course "Introduction to Computational Physics" (MSc level - 2019) at ETH Zürich
+My individual projects for the course "Introduction to Computational Physics" (MSc level - 2019) at ETH Zürich